IADev-Channel/zuno/README.md

 Zuno is **not** meant to replace all UI-local state.
 Use it where **state needs to exist beyond a single component tree**.

 ---

-## 🧊 Project Status

-* ✅ Core complete (v0)
-* ✅ BroadcastChannel transport
-* ✅ SSE transport
-* ✅ React adapter

-Zuno is currently **frozen for stabilization and documentation**.

----

-## 🧭 Design Principles

-These principles define Zuno’s shape.
-They are **constraints**, not suggestions.

-1. **Core first, adapters second**
-   The core must remain framework-agnostic.
-Adapters (React, Solid, Vue, etc.) are thin bindings.

-2. **Events, not mutations**
-   All state changes are expressed as events.
-Transports move events; stores apply them.

-3. **Snapshot + replay**
-   Late joiners must converge via a snapshot, then continue via events.

-4. **Transport-agnostic by default**
-   No logic should assume BroadcastChannel, SSE, HTTP, or any specific runtime.

-5. **DX over ceremony**
-   Prefer `store.set(p => p + 1)` over reducers, actions, or providers.

-6. **Stop when invariants hold**
-   Once correctness is achieved, do not add features for novelty.

----